 Third graders create artworks that show individual expression using a variety of artistic processes and materials and identify, through strong observational skills, how color, line, and shape work as key details to convey the story in a work of art.
-During their Barnes visit, students learn to read paintings by making claims about the setting, characters, and the main idea represented in the artist’s work, followed by a dance workshop where stories are communicated through movement and music.
+During their Barnes visit, students learn to read paintings by making claims about the setting, characters, and the main idea represented in the artist’s work.

 Art of Looking (Grade 5)

 This STEAM program (science, technology, engineering, art, and math) explores the elements of composition—light, line, color, space, and shape—and their connection to other subject areas including English language arts and visual arts.
 Students become art detectives, examining works from both artistic and scientific perspectives and creating claims about meaning in artworks supported by evidence.

 Artist Voices (Grade 7)

 Seventh graders learn how works of art express an artist’s voice and view of the world.
 Students explore the Barnes collection and discover artists who were radical rule-breakers in their time, defying convention to express their viewpoints.
 Students explore their own artistic voices in writing and artwork, both in their classrooms and at the Barnes.

 School Program Donors

 The Barnes Foundation gratefully acknowledges its donors for their generous support of pre-K–12 education programs in the Philadelphia region.
 This list reflects gifts made between January 1, 2020, and December 31, 2021.

 James Fernberger and Mary Walto